 How many kilojoules are in my drink?

 It’s what everyone wants to know – which alcoholic drinks are the best and worst when following a kilojoule-controlled eating plan?
-Let’s take a closer look…
+Find common South African drinks kilojoule information in the alcoholic drinks chart or take a closer look…

 The kilojoules in beer

 It’s no surprise that beer is full of kilojoules – and carbohydrates as well.
 While beer can be drunk in moderation on a kilojoule-controlled eating plan, the danger lies in the fact that beer is a very social drink, and can be consumed in larger quantities at one sitting than stronger drinks such as wine and spirits.
 So drink your beer and enjoy it – but not too much!